Skip to main content

 • helping people discover potential digital, data and technology roles their skills are suitable for

-Free up time for public sector capability teams and reduce administrative overheads, for example by:
+Free up time for public sector capability teams and reduce administrative workloads when managing the profession, for example by:

 • making it simpler to integrate the latest framework content into internal systems, such as resource planning, recruitment and learning and development systems